KarolSliwka/Baking_Master/README.md

 <p>During working on this project I faced lots of different issues.
 Some of them were created because of lack of knowledge and wrong code semantic...</p>

 ## Deployment
-BakingMaster was developed in AWS Cloud9.
+BakingMaster app was developed in AWS Cloud9.
 GIT and GitHub was used to store Repository.
+The code can also be run locally.
+For this example I will strongly recommend using Amazon AWS Cloud 9.
+If you are using different IDE to clone this repository please read Deployment section before deploying.
+Make sure you checked carefully all requirements.

 ### Cloning BakingMaster from GitHub